 How long can a giant sea turtle hold its breath?

-Most sea turtles are huge.
-The leatherback is capable of reaching a weight of 2000 pounds.
+Among marine turtles, leatherback sea turtles are giants, capable of reaching a weight of up to 2000 pounds.
 Even the smallest sea turtles which are the ridley turtles can reach a weight of 66 to 110 pounds.

-Larger turtles such as the leatherback and the loggerhead can hold their breath for as long as 7 hours.
+Larger turtles such as the leatherback turtle and the loggerhead can hold their breath for as long as 7 hours.
+Loggerhead turtles, in particular, is known for its impressive breath-holding capability.
 As mentioned earlier, a loggerhead in Greek waters was recorded holding its breath for 7 hours.

 However, these giant sea turtles only hold their breath for a few minutes before they resurface to breathe.
 When sleeping, these chelonians will hold their breath for a few hours.